ivanferre/dbot/DevelopmentNotes.md

 ## TODO

-1. Use database to store lists of words.

-    - Get the list of encouragements.

 1. $question - record somebody asked something.
     1. Set reminder (May anybody answer {question.user}, please?)
     1. Store $question in database.